 Step 6: Passing Parameters Into MsSqlOperator

-- MsSqlOperator provides parameters attribute which makes it possible to dynamically inject values into your SQL requests during runtime.
+• MsSqlOperator provides a parameters attribute that allows dynamically injecting values into your SQL requests during runtime.

-- The following code given below will find the countries in the Asian continent.
+• The code below will find the countries on the Asian continent.

 get_countries_from_continent = MsSqlOperator(